 1. Say ‘Thanks for your service.”

-Thank a veteran by just saying “Thank you for serving.”
-It`s that simple.
+Thank a veteran by just saying “Thank you for serving” or share one of these veteran quotes.
+It’s that simple.
 Many veterans wear a special hat or button which would identify them.
 You will see veterans at many parades and special events.
 That is the simplest way to make a veteran feel appreciated.

 Plus, when a child thanks a veteran it is actually like a double dose of gratitude, and I will tell you why: A child learned to thank a veteran from another adult–whether it be a parent, a teacher or someone else–another person was integral in that thank you.
 All veterans know this.
 So when your child takes the time to thank a veteran for their service, it’s pretty special.